jiachenliu1128/CS410_Tech_Review/README.md

 Measure how similar two sentences are based on their embeddings (semantic textual similarity).

 Dataset used:
-STS-B (Semantic Textual Similarity Benchmark).
+STS-B (Semantic Textual Similarity Benchmark) with about 5700 samples.

 Issues / Challenges: